EnriqueSPR/mushroom_classifier/README.md

     * Top 4 Prediction: With  1.45% probability is a picture of Lactarius.
     * Top 5 Prediction: With  0.97% probability is a picture of Lactarius sanguifluus.

-It becomes apparent that more pictures may be needed to increase the accuracy of the model.
-Nonetheless, first I will try a model containing more trainable parameters to see whether if this model can perform better with the same reduced picture dataset
+Next, I will try two more models containing more trainable parameters to see whether if these models can perform better.

 * **4.4 EfficientNetB7(2020) Model Training**